 Instructions

-- Saute Onions: In a large dutch oven, heat 3 tablespoons olive oil over medium-high heat.
-Add the chopped onions and cook until softened but not brown, stirring in between, about 2 minutes.
+- Sauté Onions: In a large Dutch oven, heat the olive oil over medium-high heat.
+Add the chopped onion and sauté until softened but not browned, stirring in between, for about 2 minutes.

-- Simmer: Then add crushed tomatoes, white beans, broth and thyme.
-Bring to a boil, reduce the heat to low-medium, place a lid and simmer until vegetables are soft and flavors come together, about 20 minutes.
+- Simmer: Add the crushed tomatoes, white beans, broth, and thyme.
+Bring to a boil, then reduce the heat to medium-low.
+Cover and simmer for about 20 minutes, or until the vegetables are tender and the flavors meld together.

-- Thicken: If you prefer to thicken the soup, take corn starch in a small bowl, add ½ cup of the cooled soup and mix until smooth.
-Then add it back to the soup in the dutch oven, stirring often, until slightly thickened, about 5 minutes.
+- Thicken (Optional): For a thicker soup, mix the cornstarch with ½ cup of the cooled soup in a small bowl until smooth.
+Add it back to the pot, stirring often, until slightly thickened, about 5 minutes.

 - Serve: Turn off the heat.
-Garnish with fresh parsley, cheeses, olive oil, red pepper flakes and serve.
+Garnish with more parsley, cheese, a drizzle of olive oil, and a pinch of red pepper flakes if desired.
+Serve warm.

 Notes

-- Dried Beans: Soak 1 cup of any dried white beans overnight in a large bowl of water.
-Drain the water and add the beans to a cooking pot.
-Add 4 cups of water and 2 pinches of salt.
-Bring to a boil, reduce the heat, cover and simmer until soft and tender.
+- Using Dried Beans: Soak 1 cup of dried white beans in water overnight.
+Drain, then cook with 4 cups of water and a pinch of salt.
+Simmer until tender.

-- Storage: You can refrigerate the soup for 4 to 5 days or freeze for couple months.
-Thaw and reheat, adding water to adjust consistency.
+- Storage: Store in the refrigerator for 4-5 days or freeze for up to 2 months.
+Thaw and reheat gently, adding a splash of water to adjust consistency as needed.

 Making this today... however... a better way to thicken the soup... mash one of the 2 cans of beans.
 The soup comes out slightly thicker without the added carbs.